ck37/ck37r/README.md

 ### SuperLearner plot of risk estimates

-This is similar to CV.SuperLearner's plot except SuperLearner cannot estimate risk for the Discrete SL and SuperLearner, so those must be omitted here.
+This is similar to CV.SuperLearner’s plot except SuperLearner cannot estimate risk for the Discrete SL and SuperLearner, so those must be omitted here.

 ``` r
 library(SuperLearner)